Northern front, East Africa, 1940: Anglo-Egyptian Sudan

 In 1940, the British had three infantry battalions in Sudan and the SDF, which had 4,500 men in 21 companies, the best-equipped being Motor Machine-Gun companies, with light machine-guns mounted in vans, lorries and a few locally made armoured cars; the Sudan Horse was converting to a 3.7-inch mountain howitzer battery.
 (Note: The SDF comprised the Camel Corps, Eastern Arab Corps, Western Arab Corps and the Equatorial Corps.)
 Platt held Khartoum with 2nd Battalion, West Yorkshire Regiment, the 1st Battalion, Essex Regiment at Atbara and the 1st Battalion, Worcestershire Regiment at Gebeit and Port Sudan.
-The SDF garrisoned the frontier with the provincial police and a motley group of irregular scouts, to watch, harass and delay the Italians.
+The SDF garrisoned the frontier with the provincial police and a motley of irregular scouts, to watch, harass and delay the Italians.

-Should the Italians invade, the units would converge against the attackers, exploit distance, the inadequate roads, and supply difficulties, to impede their advance.
+Should the Italians invade, the units would converge against them, exploit distance, the inadequate roads, and supply difficulties, to impede their advance.
 The Royal Air Force (RAF) had three bomber squadrons, K Flight, 112 Squadron, with six Gladiator fighters at Port Sudan and 430 Flight, 47 Squadron for army co-operation.
 The aircraft were convenient for Port Sudan and the Red Sea but far from Kassala and Gedaref.
-In August, 203 Group RAF was formed at Khartoum, to guard the eastern end of the Takoradi air route from the Gold Coast (Ghana), with 1 (Fighter) Squadron, South African Air Force (SAAF), equipped with Gladiators.
+In August, 203 Group was formed at Khartoum, to guard the eastern end of the Takoradi air route from the Gold Coast (now Ghana), with 1 (Fighter) Squadron, South African Air Force (SAAF), equipped with Gladiators.